 To assist Team Leaders in performing their duties, NSBRI provides electronic reporting and managerial tools, along with training as needed.
-There is a monthly teleconference of Team Leadership with senior management, liaisons and key headquarters staff.
+There is a monthly teleconference of Team Leadership with NSBRI senior management and key headquarters staff.
 Forums are held at various times each year for Team Leadership to meet as a group with the Director and Associate Director.